stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day10_driver_method_practice_properties/ReadMe.md

     }
   }

-  //#5- Use the object to read from the configuration.properties file public static String read(String key) {
+  //#5- Use the object to read from the config.properties file public static String read(String key) {
     return properties.getProperty(key);
   }